 The Cash Cow Team of the Year

-Choosing the best 15 cash cows from a single season is always a tough task, with a large number of rookies contributing for fantasy teams across the 2021 campaign.
-In my eyes, there are 10-12 cash cows who can’t be ignored and are shoo-in’s for a spot either on the field or on the bench, but narrowing down the final few selections was much harder.
+Choosing the best 15 cash cows from a single season is always an arduous task, with a large number of rookies contributing to the success of fantasy teams.
+In my eyes, there are a handful of cash cows who are shoo-ins for a spot either on the field or on the bench, but narrowing down the final few selections was much harder.
 Some coaches may give more weight to a player who featured in a high number of games and dropped solid scores along the way, while others might view the rookies who showed a higher ceiling as the more deserving picks for the team of the year.
-No matter which way you fall, here are my picks for the Cash Cow Team of the Year!
+No matter which way you fall, here are my choices for the 2022 Cash Cow Team of the Year!